 This page includes answers to the most common feedback, complaints and frequently asked questions about IMDb.com's voting system and user ratings.
 Please read these notes carefully before contacting us: due to the volume of help requests we receive we cannot respond to questions or complaints that are already addressed here.

-Who can vote on movies?
+Who can vote on movies and TV shows?

 IMDb Registered users can cast a vote (from 1 to 10) on every title in the database.
 Users can vote as many times as they want but every vote will overwrite the previous one so it's one vote per title per user.

 How do I see my past votes?
 Can I change or delete a vote if I changed my mind?

 You can view your voting history by going to http://imdb.com/list/ratings.
 To delete a vote, simply go to the film or show page on the site hover over the interactive star bar, and click on the red "x" icon.Please note that vote totals are not recalculated instantly so it may take 24 hours for your change to be reflected on the title's rating page.